 On March 30, 2004, we commenced an initial public offering of 4.6 million shares of our Class B common stock.
 The closing of our initial public offering took place on April 5, 2004.
 The proceeds of our initial public offering, net of cash offering expenses, were approximately \$27.2 million.
-In connection with our initial public offering, those underwriters were also granted warrants, exercisable over a four-year period commencing April 5, 2005 date and ending April 5, 2009, to purchase 120,000 shares of Class B common stock at an exercise price equal to \$8.45 per share.
+In connection with our initial public offering, the underwriters were also granted warrants, exercisable over a four-year period commencing one year from the offering date and ending five years from the offering date, to purchase 120,000 shares of Class B common stock at an exercise price equal to \$8.45 per share.
 Net proceeds have been or are expected to be used to pay for product and business development, acquisitions and strategic relationships, capital expenditures, personnel, facilities, earn-out obligations and working capital and other general corporate purposes.